 Introduction

 The holiday season can be full of joy, but it can also be full of stress.
-Packed schedules, social gatherings, family expectations, and long to-do lists can leave you feeling drained, exhausted, and overwhelmed.
+With full schedules, expectations, and endless to-do lists, it’s easy to get pulled out of balance, leaving you feeling drained, exhausted, and overwhelmed.

 This year, instead of slipping into the usual holiday hustle, consider embracing radical self-care.
 This approach goes far beyond treating yourself it’s about grounding your mind, body, and energy in practices that support your overall well-being.